Pumpkin Protein Balls

 This post may contain affiliate links.
 Please read our disclosure policy.

-These pumpkin protein balls are the perfect healthy treat to satisfy your fall pumpkin cravings.
+These no bake pumpkin protein balls are the perfect easy snack to satisfy your fall pumpkin cravings.
 They’re made with wholesome ingredients like pumpkin, oats, peanut butter and ground flaxseed.

 Three pumpkin protein balls with one with a bite taken out of it.